jobjo/FSharp.RangeMap/README.md

 FSharp.RangeMap
 ===============
-*IRangeMap* is an immutable key-value data store interface, similar to the standard FSharp *Map* library.
+*IRangeMap* is an immutable key-value data store interface, similar to the standard FSharp [Map] library.
 The most important difference, compared to the *Map* interface, is the ability to (efficiently) looking up values from a range of keys.
 That is also the primary motivation behind the creation of this library.

 The provided *IRangeMap* implementation seems to perform slightly better than *Map* for key based look ups.
 It is currently slower than *Map* when it comes to inserting and removing elements.

 Usage
 ---------
 `IRangeMap` values can be created by using the `fromSeq` function.
-Here's and example defining a range-map holding 10000 values with integer keys and string values:
+Here's and example defining a range-map holding 10,000 values with integer keys and string values:

 ```fsharp
 > open FSharp.Data.RangeMap